jessicateekasingh/recipeapp/README.md

 ### Issues :
 Had a few outside circumstances that could not be avoided during this project ( ER visit ).
-Managed to do minimal styling, will come back to that in the near future for practice.
+Managed to do extremely minimal styling, will come back to that in the near future for practice.

 ### Installation instructions: